DogeTheBeast/College_notes/CHEM 154/Unit 10/Reaction Rates.md

 $${\LARGE [A]_t = \frac{[A]_0}{1+ [A]_0\; kt}}$$

-So, the concentration decays inversely with time from the initial concentration
+So, the concentration decays inversely with time from the initial concentration of *A* to zero.

-### Summary of the Integrated Rate Law
+## Summary of the Integrated Rate Law

 ![[integrated rate law.jpg]]